Turn pressed blooms into something beautiful! Explore 25+ dried flower crafts for decor, gifts, and easy DIY projects you can make at home.

 Pressing and Preserving Flowers

-- Microwave – flowers stay between two ceramic tiles held together with rubber bands
+Microwave – flowers stay between two ceramic tiles held together with rubber bands and are microwaved several times.

 Learn how to make a wreath with dried hydrangeas and other preserved flowers.
 This is such a beautiful way to display these unique blooms in your home!